Cody-Somers/BroadSword/README.md

 ```
 def loadExp(self, basedir, XES, XANES, GS_fermi, headerlines=[0,0]):
 # Loads the measured experimental data.
-Fermi energy is from the calculated ground state
+Fermi energy is from the calculated ground state.
+# Use headerlines to specify the number of lines to ignore in [XES, XANES] respectively.

 def loadCalc(self, basedir, XES, XAS, GS_bindingEnergy, XANES=0, ES_fermi=0,  edge="K", sites=1, headerlines=[0,0,0]):
 # Loads the calculated data.
 The header lines are an array describing the number of header lines in the [XES, XAS, XANES] respectively.